frossm/rpncalc/mdbook/src/Chapters/HighLevelUsage.md

 - The upper range of a double in Java is `1.7976931348623157 x 10^308`
 - The lower range of a double in Java is `4.9 x 10^-324`

 I will attempt to point out in this guide when a command is using `Double` and therefore has a limit on precision.
-And please don't use RPNCalc in a life or death situation.
+Double is, however, huge and shouldn't pose an issue for most use cases.